TwoRingSoft/tworingsoft.com/blog/_posts/2019-01-23-interpreting-apples-transparency-report.md

 Earlier this month Apple released their [transparency report](https://www.apple.com/legal/transparency/) for January 1 to June 30 of 2018, detailing requests for various types of information from governments and private third parties.
 They publish the information in a nice web app presentation, PDFs and CSVs... perfect for some number crunching.

+> Update: removed a comment about Germany being an outlier in the 4th chart, Requested Device Amount Distribution; I wrote that comment about a different chart and swapped them out without removing the comment!.
+Also updated FastMath to 2.2.1, as I released a few fixes used while publishing, and a few wording improvements.

 # Crunching the Numbers

 I focused on requests targeting devices, financial identifiers and account info.
 There are other types of requests reported, but the formats of the CSVs are different, so I stuck to these for simplicity's sake.
 They're also the main ones used on Apple's website for detailed country reports.

 For each request type, I'm interested in the number of requests received from each country, the amounts of items requested and the amount of requests honored by Apple.
-Apple reports those last two as ratios and percentages, respectively; I converted requested item ratios to absolute units to show how many devices or accounts are being sought, and while I use percentage of honored requests as a proxy for request quality, I also convert those to absolute units for side-by-side comparison in each chart showing amounts of requests.
+Apple reports those last two as ratios and percentages, respectively.
+I converted requested item ratios to absolute units to show how many devices or accounts are being sought, and while I use percentage of honored requests as a proxy for request quality, I also convert those to absolute units for side-by-side comparison in each chart showing amounts of requests.

 I'm most interested in the number of items requested, as that is the true _impact_ on Apple's users–and the world's citizens.
 I see the number of requests–and hence the ratio of items per request–as the _efficiency_ of the requesting country.
 Finally, the percentage of fulfilled requests I use as a proxy for the _quality_ of the requests submitted.